 Do you get upset and stressed by things that you cannot control?

-Or all this time, were you dictated as to what you feel and how you live your life?
+Think and reassess.
+Are being dictated as to what you feel and how you live your life?